roelandordelman/mediasuite-website/_labo-help/single-search.markdown

 ### <a name="saved-queries"></a> Save your query

 * Save the query paramenters: the Search tool allows users to store the queries for further use giving them a name.
-See [Saved queries](http://mediasuite.clariah.nl/documentation/workspace/user-projects/queries) section for more details.
+See [Saved queries](/documentation/workspace/user-projects/queries) section for more details.

 ### <a name="bookmarking"></a> Bookmark search results

 * Bookmark items: the screencast below shows how the bookmarking functionality works.
-See also the [Bookmarks section](http://mediasuite.clariah.nl/documentation/workspace/user-projects/bookmarks) in the Documentation.
+See also the [Bookmarks section](/documentation/workspace/user-projects/bookmarks) in the Documentation.

    <iframe width="560" height="315" src="https://www.youtube.com/embed/2fVNz6eh6Sg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > **Please use our [Public forum](https://gitter.im/CLARIAH-media-studies/Lobby) if you miss content in this page or if you find any issues while using the Media Suite.**

-*(Last update: March 7, 2019)*. *If you have any questions, please [contact us]( https://mediasuite.clariah.nl/contact ).*